kreshuklab/plant-seg/docs/snippets/napari/dataprocessing/rescale.md

     sys.path.append("docs/snippets")
     from napari_widgets_render import render_widget

-    from plantseg.viewer.widget.dataprocessing import widget_rescaling
+    from plantseg.viewer.widget.dataprocessing import widget_rescaling, RescaleModes

-    widget_rescaling.mode.value = "To layer shape"
+    widget_rescaling.mode.value = RescaleModes.TO_LAYER_SHAPE

     html = render_widget(widget_rescaling, skip_name=True)
     print(html)
     ```

 === "To model voxel size"
     Using the `To model voxel size` mode, the user can rescale the image to the voxel size of the model.
     For example, if the model has been trained with data at voxel size of `(0.1, 0.1, 0.1)um`, the user can rescale the image to this voxel size.

     ```python exec="1" html="1"